 A New Brunswick schoolgirl was so anxious over her father’s deployment to Afghanistan she felt like vomiting every time the phone rang.
 Another recalled a sibling who “had nightmares that my dad blew up and he had no face.”
 A third remembers being reprimanded for weeping in class: “My teacher told me to stop crying because there was no reason to cry, and that it was stupid for me to cry over something like that.
 I got mad at her because my dad just left to go to war for six months, and I’m pretty sure that’s a valid reason to be upset.”

 These are the stories in Armyville: Canada’s Military Families During the Afghanistan Mission.
-The research is fresh, the narrative compelling.
-Poet Raymond Souster, a WWII volunteer, said once that every patriot who would send Canadians to war should first walk through the ward in a veterans’ hospital.
+The narrative is compelling.
+Poet Raymond Souster, a WWII volunteer, said every patriot who would send Canadians to war should first walk through the ward in a veterans’ hospital.
 They should also read Armyville.

 The public has largely forgotten our 12 years in Afghanistan.
 A 2014 Department of Defence survey found 31 percent of people were unaware Canada’s war had ended.
 Yet the conflict was indelible for the families of 40,000 Canadians who served, and the 2,229 injured, and the 138 killed in action.